aeyakovenko/toaster/README.md

 Mock out external APIs
 ----------------------
 GNUs dlfcn defines an `RTLD_NEXT` macro that allows you to load the next symbol in the symbol list for a particular api.
 So you can write tests that override the default implementation of an externally linked api.
-This is funcitonally equivalent to using LD_PRELOAD.
+This is funcitonally equivalent to using `LD_PRELOAD`.

 ```C
 #define _GNU_SOURCE